Aerial Seeding Native Forest

 Direct seeding of an ash bed prepared by burning slash in autumn has usually produced effective regeneration, particularly when the seed was broadcast rather than spot sown.
 In addition, poisoning, sapringing or scorching the crowns with a hot slash fire to induce seed fall on to a freshly prepared ash bed has regularly given effective regeneration.
 This evidence suggested that satisfactory regeneration should be obtainable by aerial seeding, provided that fixed-wing aircraft or helicopters could negotiate the mountainous topography, and that the small eucalypt seeds could be effectively and accurately distributed on the site to be regenerated."

 "It is certainly too early to accept that aerial seeding as a technique for regeneration of alpine ash has been proved effective.
 This will only be demonstrable by crops of established seedlings.
 The efficient spread of seed on the sown areas however is most encouraging.""

-The second aerial sowing of eucalypt seed took place in the Barmah Forest [Black Swamp] in 1965.
-The aircraft was a Cessna 180 equipped with wing pod seeders (Plate 10.7) and had been successfully used on a previous occasion by Grose et al (1964) for seeding a cut-over Eucalyptus delegatensis forest.
+The second aerial sowing of eucalypt seed took place in the Barmah Forest at Black Swamp in 1965.
+The aircraft was a Cessna 180 equipped with wing pod seeders (Figs.1 & 2), the same aircraft used on the first trial.

 The block was sown with 3/4lb.
 (Eucalyptus camaldulensis - River Red Gum) seed per acre in early June 1965.
 Aerial seeding of 150 acres took 27 minutes and cost 45 cents per acre.
 This price covered the return ferry of the aircraft (250 miles) and an aerial reconnaissance prior to seeding.